opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 - It adds a new media type for future use cases.
 - It defines a "refers" field on both the new media type and existing image manifests.
-- It defines annotations for filtering artifacts.
+- It defines an artifactType field to enable users to differentiate between types of artifacts and filter referrer results based on type.
 - It defines both an API and a digest tag syntax for querying referrers.

 The result is the following upgrade path: